 Some of MOLL’s buildings are museums in their own right.
 Can Garriga incorporates the Tourist Information Office and the Maritime Musuem, and Es Tint, now the headquarters of the local Fishermen’s Guild, has a small display of fishing history.
 Then there is Can Saragossa, home of the Archeology Museum.
 This was once a farmhouse, but was later updated to become an impressive private residence and then a hotel.
 As you walk around the museum note the features of this once grand house, including the tiles, the fireplace and the stairway.

-Most of the modernist buildings are the legacy of the indianos, men who went to the New World (mostly Cuba) and returned to spend their newly created wealth in Lloret.
+Most of the modernist buildings of Lloret de Mar are the legacy of the indianos.
+These were men who went to the New World (mostly Cuba) and returned to Spain to spend their newly created wealth.
 Start your discovery of the indiano buildings at the Can Garriga, a three storyed colonial style building.
 From here you can walk along the Passeig Verdaguer, a sandy promenade fringed with palm trees, and towards the neoclassical Town Hall.

 Around the corner from the Town Hall you catch your first sight of the Church of Sant Roma.
 Prepare for the unexpected: this unassuming 16th century Gothic church is flanked on either side by 20th century modernist additions, creating a confection of domes, turrets and sumptous tilework.